Our Commitment to You

 In general, we categorize patients into one of the following groups:

-Resuscitation: Examples include, but are not limited to, cardiac arrest (heart stopped), respiratory failure, unconsciousness, active seizures, anaphylactic, insulin or septic shock.
+A life threatening event.
+Examples include, but are not limited to, cardiac arrest (heart stopped), respiratory failure (stopped breathing), unconsciousness, active seizures, anaphylactic, insulin or septic shock.